-- Individuals working in the fields of environment, health, or related occupations who want to have a specialization in the field of environmental health.
+This professional certificate program is designed for people working in the fields of environment, health, or related occupations who want to have a specialization in the field of environmental health.

-- Those seeking employment in the private or public sectors where there is an increasing concern for employee health and the protection of the environment.
+It's also for people seeking employment in the private or public sectors where there is an increasing concern for employee health and the protection of the environment.

-- university degree (or relevant professional qualifications) and three years work experience; or
+- University degree (or relevant professional qualifications) and three years work experience; or

-- high school graduation and five years' work experience; or
+- High school graduation and five years' work experience; or

-- any combination of equivalent education and work experience
+- Any combination of equivalent education and work experience

 You may start the program in the Fall, Spring or Summer term.